Volunteer with your dog

 - Imported dogs must have confirmed negative tests for Brucella canis.
 Canine Brucella antibody testing must be conducted using an ELISA (enzyme-linked immunosorbent assay) at a validated laboratory before being accepted as a PAT Dog, and the outcome confirmed by a veterinary surgeon.
 This must be the result of two negative Brucellosis tests, at least 30 days apart.

-An accredited PAT Assessor will arrange to meet you and your pet at a convenient location.
+An accredited PAT Assessor will meet you and your pet at a convenient public location.
 The assessment should last around 45 minutes and it enables us to make sure your dog is friendly, sociable and calm, and enjoys being stroked and handled.

-We also check that you own a fit, healthy, clean and well-groomed dog that will behave appropriately under demanding social and physical situations.
-And we find out a bit more about you, too.
+We also check that your dog is fit, healthy, clean and well-groomed, and will behave appropriately under demanding social and physical situations.
+We find out a bit more about you, too.

-For more information, please download our PAT Assessment Factsheet.
+For more information, see our PAT Dog Assessment Factsheet.

-If your dog does not meet our assessment requirements, or there's a considered to be an unacceptable risk to the clients/patients on a visit, your dog will be deferred.
+If your dog does not meet our assessment requirements your dog will be deferred.

 Socialisation needs: Pets that are not comfortable around strangers or children should be further socialised before taking their reassessment.
 Pets who are nervous in a new environment will also need further socialising.

-For more information, please download our PAT Assessment Factsheet.
+For more information, see our PAT Dog Assessment Factsheet.

 Volunteers are required to pay an annual contribution to PAT, which is currently £25 (or £35 for a joint contribution).
-This helps to fund our admin costs and third-party insurance cover for PAT Teams.
+This is an important contribution to our running costs and also covers third-party insurance cover for PAT Teams.
+If you are struggling to afford this, please talk to us.

 Expenses may be reimbursed by some of the places you visit.
-Please enquire about this before you start visiting.
+Please ask the establishment about this before you start visiting.

-There is no set requirement on how often you need to go on PAT visits, but regular visits are greatly appreciated by all those who receive them.
+There is no set requirement on how often you need to make PAT visits, but regular visits are greatly appreciated by all those who receive them.
+Most volunteers will visit once a week or once every two weeks.
 Please discuss this with the place you intend to visit.

 Yes, visit Volunteer with my cat to find out more.